Skip to content

 Billing government payers like Medicare and Medicaid requires close attention to detail.
 Their guidelines are specific and can change often, so staying current on the latest rules is essential.
 For example, when billing Medicare for both an Evaluation and Management (E/M) service and psychotherapy on the same day, you must document them as separate and distinct services to ensure proper reimbursement.
 Failing to follow these protocols can lead to claim denials and audits.
 Because these payers have such strict requirements, many practices find that expert support for their medical billing can make a significant difference in reducing administrative burdens and securing timely payments.

-Handling Self-Pay and Sliding Scale Fees
+How to Manage Self-Pay and Sliding Scale Clients

 Offering options for clients who pay out-of-pocket can make your services more accessible.
 Many providers implement a sliding scale fee structure, which adjusts the cost of therapy based on a client’s income.
 This approach not only helps underinsured or uninsured individuals get the care they need but also fosters a trusting relationship from the start.
 When managing these alternative payment models, clear communication and documentation are crucial.
 If you offer integrated services, like Behavioral Health Integration (BHI), be sure to track your time carefully.
 Proper revenue cycle administration ensures that every billable minute is accounted for, regardless of the payment source.